What is EUDAMED? Definition and How to Communicate with It to Ensure EU Compliance

 How to establish communication

 Communicating with EUDAMED requires implementing technical specifications that connect your technical infrastructure to the centralized database.
+The process depends primarily on registering medical devices and then following the provided technical specifications to connect your software infrastructure with the central database.

 The EU has published a variety of different technical documents detailing the process of communicating with EUDAMED.
 While these specifications may seem daunting, they are essentially a collection of different ways to describe the same thing: Data sent to EUDAMED must be structured in a certain way in order to be understood, and these technical documents lay out this necessary structure.